thomas-k-cameron/remove-code-whitepaper/README.md

 1. Open Source Tools. e.g. Open API, Smithy ...etc
 The aim of my product is to increase the number of things that you can do with code-generation.
 They may just adopt my idea to their project.

-I believe we can survive by supporting exotic languages like COBOL or sell it before it happens.
+I believe we can survive by supporting exotic languages like COBOL or sell the company before it happens.

 ## How do or will you make money?
 How much could you make?
 1. Consultation